 Overtime: State-mandated amount employers MUST pay for hours over 40 (in California, it’s also hours over 8 in one day).
 The minimum is 1.5x our taxable hourly rate.
 THIS is NOT what you will be negotiating for.

-Bill Rate: The bill rate is the amount of money a hospital is paying the staffing agency for each hour a travel nurse works.
-This amount is divided between the agency and the travel nurse.
+Bill Rate: The bill rate is the amount of money a hospital is paying the staffing agency for each hour a travel allied health professional works.
+This amount is divided between the agency and the traveler.

 Blended Rate: How much money you make per hour when you combine the stipends and the taxable rate from your pay package.

 Knowing the difference between these terms and which you should and should not be negotiating can help you ask for the right thing from your recruiter.
-If you are a travel nurse that likes picking up extra shifts, this is crucial knowledge.
+If you are an allied health traveler that likes picking up extra shifts, this is crucial knowledge.

-Step two, understand how travel nurses are paid.
+Step two, understand how travel allied health professionals are paid.

-Most travel nurses make money on their paycheck in many buckets.
+Most travel ultrasound techs, echo techs, radiology techs, lab techs, and respiratory therapists make money on their paycheck in many buckets.
 The two biggest buckets are taxable wages and non-taxable stipends.
 You signed a contract and agreed to work a certain # of hours.
 When you are working inside those hours, you make a taxable wage + tax-free stipends.
 Once those hours are over, you don’t make any more stipends.

 A common amount that an allied health traveler to make for a taxable wage is $20 an hour.